boostorg/leaf/benchmark/benchmark.md

 ## Results

-Below is the output the benchmark programs running on a MacBook Pro.
-The tables show the elapsed time for 10,000 iterations of returning a result across 10 stack frames, depending on the error type and the rate of failures.
+Below is the output the benchmark programs running on an old MacBook Pro.
+The tables show the elapsed time for 10,000,000 iterations of returning a result across 10 stack frames, depending on the error type and the rate of failures.
 In addition, the programs generate a `benchmark.csv` file in the current working directory.

 ### gcc: